yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 If you just want to install it on your desktop, there will be a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
 You will of course, need the VB6 IDE to make changes.

  Why VB6?
-Well, with a 64 bit, modern-language improvement upgrade on the way with 100% compatible TwinBasic coupled with support for transparent PNGs via RC/Cairo, VB6 code has an amazing future.
+Well, with a 64 bit, modern-language upgrade improvement being delivered now, in the form of "100% compatible" TwinBasic, coupled with support for transparent PNGs via RC/Cairo, VB6 native code has an amazing future.

  ![vb6-logo-200](https://github.com/yereverluvinunclebert/Panzer-JustClock-VB6/assets/2788342/7986e544-0b94-4a10-90bb-2d9fb60c294a)

  I created this as a development from the original Yahoo widget/ Konfabulator version I had previously created for the steampunk communities.
-This widget is an attractive steampunk VB6 widget for your desktop.
+This widget is an attractive steampunk VB6/TwinBasic widget for your desktop.
 It is almost all my code with some help from the chaps at VBForums (credits given).

  ![about-image001](https://github.com/yereverluvinunclebert/Steampunk-clock-calendar-vb6/assets/2788342/c6a5962d-ccc3-43ad-8316-607c122026ee)